wp-plugins/facebook-pagelike-widget/readme.txt

 1. See screenshot-1.png - Shows how your plugin will display in frontend.
 2. screenshot-2.png - Explains how you can configure plugin in admin widget area.
-3. screenshot-3.png - Explains how Shortcode works into POST or PAGE.

 == Other Notes ==